 - You helped your firm embrace agile methods and scaled these methods to the enterprise.

-- Your team cracked the nut of measuring EA’s contribution and value.
+- Your team has cracked the nut of measuring EA’s contribution and value.

-- Any other way you helped your organization to be successful.
+- Or any other way you helped your organization to be successful.

 Want some inspiration?
 Read about previous Enterprise Architecture Awards winners: